rraziel/es-validation/README.md

 The library makes it possible to:

-- define constraints on fields
+- define constraints on properties
 - define constraints on parameters
 - define constraints on returned values